 On July 19, 2022, City Council adopted a report and Official Plan Amendment (By-law 819-2022) expanding Neighbourhood Retail and Services Uses and a zoning by-law amendment (By-law 820-2022) expanding Home Occupation uses in low-rise Neighbourhoods across the city.
 The amendments are now in full force and effect.

 The Planning and Housing Committee endorsed the contents of the report (May 9, 2024) from the Chief Planner and Executive Director, City Planning as the basis for ongoing public consultation.
-The report presents a zoning approach to permit certain small-scale retail, service and office uses on Residentially-zoned properties within Neighbourhoods city-wide.
-The draft Zoning by-law appended to the report formed the basis of a city-wide consultation program to inform a final report that will be brought to Planning and Housing Committee for consideration on December 5, 2024.
+The report presented a zoning approach to permit certain small-scale retail, service and office uses on Residentially-zoned properties within Neighbourhoods city-wide.
+The draft Zoning by-law appended to the report formed the basis of a city-wide consultation program to inform a final report that was brought to City Council for consideration on December 17 and 18, 2024 2024.
+Council referred the item “back to the Chief Planner and Executive Director, City Planning for consultation with the public and residents’ associations accompanied with a professional communications campaign through mainstream media channels to explain the proposal and gather their opinion.”

 The material that was available and on display at the in-person consultation events includes the following:

-As Neighbourhood Major Streets may support opportunities for neighbourhood retail and service uses, staff advancing this initiative are working collaboratively with staff engaged on the Major Streets Study as well as the other Expanding Housing Options in Neighbourhoods teams.
+As Neighbourhood Major Streets may support opportunities for neighbourhood retail and service uses, staff advancing this initiative are working collaboratively with staff engaged on the Major Streets Study, Plaza Point of View (POV): Strip Plaza Study, Housing Action Plan: Avenues, Mid-rise and Mixed Use Areas Study – City of Toronto as well as the other Expanding Housing Options in Neighbourhoods teams.

 On May 22, 2024, City Council adopted recommendations, including an Official Plan Amendment and Zoning By-law Amendments to permit townhouses and small scale (six-storey) apartment buildings as-of-right along the major streets in Neighbourhoods across all of Toronto’s residential zones.